Contacts Vs Glasses Which Lens is right for you? An Important Guide

 Outdoor feasibility.
 Contacts function just as well when it rains, never getting wet or foggy.
 They also won’t fall off of your face, which is why people who routinely do sports or outdoor activities like them best.

 Laser surgery alternative (for some).
 If you are not a candidate for laser surgery but are experiencing vision loss and/or related symptoms, Ortho-K contacts might be an alternative for you.
-This type of contact lens has been found to provide significant improvements in vision for those seeking other solutions.
+This type of contact lens has been found to provide significant improvements in the vision for those seeking other solutions.

 Color variations.
 Specialty contacts can change the appearance of your eyes, both that of the pupil and the overall shade.
 People who are looking for a new look or just to change things up on occasion enjoy this unique feature of contact lenses.